 More expensive brands like Dyson offer more tools, features and have better finishes compared to cheaper brands like Hoover.

 It doesn’t mean that cheaper products are trash because performance isn’t far off.
 And you don’t have to pay as much.

-No, it isn’t it still has versatility but not as much as the $500 V8 and it won’t clean as well.
-But for the price, it does offer a similar coverage with fewer tools.
+No, it isn’t.
+It still has versatility but not as much as the Dyson V8.
+And it won’t clean as well.
+But for the price, it does offer similar coverage with fewer tools.

 Apartments don’t have as much space as a single, detached home.
 So you don’t have the luxury of space.
 Having a hulking upright that deep cleans isn’t a great option because it’ll eat up space.